A Buyer's Guide to Home Purchasing

 - Down Payment – Money that's paid towards the total of the home's price, usually 10-20%, but you can get it as low as 3% if you qualify for certain loans

 - Closing Cost – Expenses associated with a home loan, such as processing fees charged by the lender, Title Company, the local government, and anyone else involved with the home sale.
-Mortgage lenders are required to provide you with a "Good Faith Estimate" (GFE) which gives you an estimate of all the closing cost fees
+Mortgage lenders are required to provide you with a Loan Estimate, which gives you an estimate of all the closing cost fees

 You'll also want to calculate any expenses that come with home ownership, like, utilities, home insurance, home warranties, and ultimately your mortgage payment.
 Once you've crunched all the numbers, it's time hire someone that will help you find a home and guide you through the rest of the process.